buzzy844/best-movies-proj/README.md

 A little app that allows you to keep track of your movie bucketlist .

 Technolgies used:
-Vue.js - Options API
+Vue.js - Options API.
-Quasar Framework
+Quasar Framework.
-Vue Router
+Vue Router.
-Pinia
+Pinia.
-Firebase - Realtime DB
+Firebase - Realtime DB.

 ## Recommended IDE Setup